ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 US 02.02.01 As an organizer I want to view the list of entrants who joined my event waiting list

 US 02.02.02 As an organizer I want to see on a map where entrants joined my event waiting list from.

+US 02.02.03 As an organizer I want to enable or disable the geolocation requirement for my event.

 US 02.03.01 As an organizer I want to OPTIONALLY limit the number of entrants who can join my waiting list